Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Introduction

 \section{Introduction}

-Due to its high performance on complex multi-modal data, deep learning (DL) has become increasingly popular in many real-world applications that process time series data~\citep{fawaz_tsc}.
-While we fundamentally rely on the networks' correct operation in many applications that consider safety~\citep{berkenkamp2017safe} they remain difficult to interpret.
-Typical applications are the monitoring of industrial processes \citep{10.1007/978-3-030-67670-4_33_embedded}, the support of healthcare and sports~\citep{faucris.240294847}, or safety in autonomous driving~\citep{Schmidt2021}.
+Deep learning (DL) has become increasingly popular in many real-world applications that process multi-modal time series data~\citep{fawaz_tsc}.
+While we fundamentally rely on the networks' correct operation in many applications that consider safety~\citep{berkenkamp2017safe}, they remain difficult to interpret.
+Typical applications are fault detection in industry~\cite{huangDeepRootCause2024} and monitoring of industrial processes~\citep{10.1007/978-3-030-67670-4_33_embedded}, support of healthcare~\citep{iqbalAutomatedIdentificationHuman2022} and sports~\citep{faucris.240294847}, or safety in autonomous driving~\citep{Schmidt2021}.
 The need for improved model understanding~\citep{Carvalho_2019}, along with regulatory guidelines~\citep{goodman2017european}, led to a myriad of new approaches to the visual interpretation problem~\citep{zhang2018visual}.

 Post-hoc visual interpretation allows a domain expert to validate and understand how (almost) arbitrary deep learning models operate.
 Their central idea is highlighting features on the input that are "relevant" for the prediction of a learned model~\citep{adebayoSanityChecksSaliency2018}.
 Many of these techniques do not require a modification of the original model~\citep{Simonyan2014DeepIC, 10.1145/2939672.2939778}, which makes them compatible with different architectures.
 Thus, they are helpful as a general-purpose validation tool for neural networks across different tasks~\citep{arrieta2020explainable}.